 - Just the look of wonder and amazement on the people's faces were just... it was a good kind of tearjerker.

 - Most of all when Sir Ector begs for Arthur's forgiveness and demands that Kay bow to his new king.

 - The look on Kay's face after he bows.
 It's a cross between Heel Realization and Sudden Humility.

 - Poor Arthur throughout the whole thing keeps begging Sir Ector and Kay not to prostrate themselves before him in that adorable squeaky voice of his.

 - When Black Bart asks the boys name, Sir Ector initially replies Wart before catching himself and says Arthur.Narrator: So, at last the miracle had come to pass, in that far-off time upon New Year's Day, and the glorious reign of King Arthur was begun.

 - There's one just before.
 When Ector, Kay and most of the lords start arguing with each other to try to pull the sword from the stone, Sir Pellinore and Black Bart come to Arthur's defense, claiming that the boy deserves to try first, since he was the one who told them about the sword.Black Bart: Now hold on.
 That's not fair!

 Pellinore: I say we let the boy try it.

 Black Bart: That's what I say.
 Give the boy a chance!

 - Even more so on Bart's behalf: had Arthur not forgotten Kay's sword at the inn, he was to be Kay's opponent in the tournament.
-But seeing the man that would have fought Kay come to Arthur's defense is heartwarming in and of itself.
+Bart had a legitimate shot at winning the tournament and becoming King himself, but he gives it up and supports this squire boy instead.